Blaster

 Blasters break up rock and demolish structures by placing and detonating explosives.

-Construction Blaster, Surface Mine Blaster, Underground Mine Blaster
+Construction Blaster, Shooters, Surface Mine Blaster, Underground Mine Blaster

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

-Duties vary depending on the industry in which blasters are employed.
-For information about blasting-related operations in the oil and gas industry and related services, see the Seismic Workers and Wireline Operator occupational profiles.
+Duties vary depending on the industry on which blasters are employed.
+For information about blasting-related operations in the oil and gas industry and related services, see the Wireline Operator occupational profile.

 In general, blasters employed in the oil and gas, mining, quarrying or construction industries: